 How to relieve menstrual cramps naturally

-I did a lot of googling on menstrual cramps and how to treat them naturally.
-Mainly because I firmly believe that solely taking painkiller after painkiller for a biological function that shows up every month is not the solution.
+I did a lot of googling on menstrual cramps and how to best treat them naturally.
+So far, my solution was ibuprofen, not very natural.

-I feel like my body deserves so much better than that and I want to give it everything it needs.
-In a perfect world that would be loads of me-time, lots of sleep, slow PMS-Yoga, healthy foods and all the snacks I fancy.
+In a perfect world, the first day of my period would consist of loads of me-time, lots of sleep, slow PMS-Yoga, healthy foods and drinking litres of herbal tea and access to all the snacks I fancy.
 That’s my personal period-utopia but it is not always compatible with work and, well, life.

-Running errands and keeping up the speed of my normal every day to day chores while having painful menstrual cramps is hell, I know that better than anybody so I went looking for a solution that is more than just painkillers.
+Running errands and keeping up the speed of my normal every day to day chores while having painful menstrual cramps is, simply put, hell.
+I know that better than anybody so I went looking for a solution that is more than just painkillers.

 3 Important Things To Keep In Mind: